TeamDevDev/professional-development-week-nine-through-sixteen-starter/writing/review.md

 - [] 4: Agree
 - [] 5: Strongly Agree

-### On a scale from 1 to 5, please respond to this assertion from your perspective: "During the past semester I made progress in mastering the technical knowledge and skills in software engineering because of my own efforts and choices"
+### On a scale from 1 to 5, please respond to this assertion from your perspective: "During the past semester I made progress in mastering the technical knowledge and skills in software engineering because of my own efforts and choices."

 TODO: Please create a filled checkbox for the level that best describes your perspective